 What does WET stand for?

-Water Education for Teachers.
-And we mean “teachers” in the broadest sense of the word.
+Water Education Today.
 Our curriculum materials are designed for educators of all kinds—from classroom teachers and informal educators like scout troop leaders and nature center interpreters to parents and other family members.

 Why water education?

 Our Earth’s finite but renewable water resources affect the health and well-being of every person on the planet.
 That means we must protect, conserve and manage the water we have.
 Water education helps us do that.
 Water education also empowers us to address the water issues we have now and preparing us to confront future water challenges.
 Learn more:

 Is the Project WET Foundation a nonprofit organization?